Celebrating over 25 years of student success

-- 80-90% of students who fully participate are eligible for admission to a degree after their ESP/IESP year.
+- 80-90% of students who fully participate are eligible for admission to a degree after their ESP year.

-- Students who began in ESP/IESP have graduated with degrees in Communications Studies, English, Law, Film Studies, Music, Social Work, Engineering, Business, Science, Psychology, and Criminology/Criminal Justice among others.
+- Students who began their studies with ESP have now graduated with degrees in Communications Studies, Architecture, English, Law, Film Studies, Music, Social Work, Engineering, Business, Science, Psychology, and Criminology/Criminal Justice among many others.

-- Former ESP/IESP students have gone on to study in post-graduate programs such as law school, teacher’s college, master’s and PhD level graduate programs.
+- Former ESP students have gone on to study in post-graduate programs such as law school, teacher’s college, master’s and PhD level graduate programs.

 Read about former student Peggea Bounda, winner of the inaugural Justice for Abdirahman Scholarship.

 Degree (current or graduated): Public Affairs and Policy Management

 Where are you now?
 Second year student at Carleton.

 Memories of ESP: I feel so privileged to have been part of the ESP program.
 As a mature student, I felt I lacked the skills necessary to return to University.
 Coaches, student mentors and instructors provided me with the resources needed to succeed and restored my confidence in my academic abilities.
 As a result of the knowledge and experiences I acquired in the ESP, I applied and was accepted into my program of choice.
 I am now in my second year, doing exceptionally well and truly enjoying my University experience.
 Thank you to Daphne, Susan, Rochelle and Eve-Marie.
 Your guidance and support was so instrumental to my academic success!